donipologhimire/donipologhimire.github.io/_pages/projects.md

     <p>This project implements a Denoising Diffusion Probabilistic Model (DDPM) to learn a prior distribution over smooth, collision-free robot trajectories from expert demonstrations.
 The system consists of three main components: expert trajectory generation, model training, and inference.</p>

     <h4>1.
 Expert Trajectory Generation</h4>
-    <p>TWe create a dataset of expert trajectories using A* search algorithm on a grid-based map with obstacles.
+    <p>We create a dataset of expert trajectories using A* search algorithm on a grid-based map with obstacles.
 These trajectories serve as the ground truth for training the diffusion model.</p>

     <p>Key features:</p>
     <ul>